 - Establish a project timeline

 - Set project goals

-It is essential to understand project needs so as to know what exactly needs to be done when trying to reach the end goal.
+It is essential to understand project requirements to know what exactly needs to be done when trying to reach the end goal.
 Everything needs to be identified right from defining the project goal to determining the subtasks that need to be accomplished for achieving the end goal.
-Further, the resources needed to get all the work done needs to be determined as well.
+Further, the resources needed to get all the work done need to be identified as well.